csc-training/hip-programming/docs/04-memory.md

       prefetching to mitigate page faults is beneficial
 - Recurring allocation and deallocation is slow, use memory pools instead
   - Libraries provide pooled Unified Memory support as well (eg, Umpire)
-- Coalesced memory access in kernels results in better performance